MSIM Admissions FAQ

 Q: What types of jobs do MSIM graduates do?

 A: A broad range of career opportunities in the information field is open to graduates of the MSIM program.
-Read more about career opportunities.
+Read more about career outcomes.